Betty Draper: Season three

 Season 3 begins with Betty in her third trimester, seemingly reconciled with Don.
 In Episode 5, she gives birth to Eugene Scott Draper, whom she names after her father.
 After giving birth, Betty comes to the quick realization that her dream of everything being perfect will never come true.

 During Episode 3, Betty and Don attend a country club party hosted by Roger Sterling (John Slattery) and his new wife, Jane Siegel Sterling (Peyton List), where Betty meets Henry Francis (Christopher Stanley), who is later revealed to be an advisor to then-New York governor Nelson A. Rockefeller.
+She later calls on behalf of the Junior League of Tarrytown to ask if he will stop the destruction of the Pleasantville Road Reservoir.
 Henry is infatuated with Betty, and though she seems reluctant to return his feelings at first, as the season progresses, their affair intensifies.
 Betty eventually ends it, feeling guilty.

 In Episode 11, Betty corners Don, after getting into a locked drawer in the desk in his home office that contains pictures and documents of Don's past life.
 (Don had inadvertently left his keys in his clothes, and Betty heard them jingling in the dryer).
 She forces him to give her an explanation, and he haltingly tells her about his life as Dick Whitman, how he came to exchange dog tags with Lieutenant Don Draper, and his half-brother Adam's (Jay Paulson) suicide.
 While apparently sympathetic to his feelings of guilt about Adam's death, Betty is conflicted about Don's having hidden this aspect of his life from her.

 After President John F. Kennedy's assassination and Margaret Sterling's (Elizabeth Rice) wedding the following day, Betty meets with Henry, who confesses his desire to marry her.
 They passionately kiss, and after the encounter, Betty returns home to tell Don she no longer loves him, leaving him stunned.
 This culminates in her seeing a divorce lawyer in the season 3 finale.
 During the same episode, Roger, whose daughter is friends with Henry's daughter, unintentionally reveals to Don that Betty and Henry are involved.
 An incensed Don confronts Betty.
 After calling her a whore, he assures her that she "won't get a nickel" in the ensuing divorce, and he intends to seek sole custody of the children.
 The next morning, Don and Betty inform the children they are separating, and both older children react badly.

 After moving into Sterling Cooper Draper Pryce's new office, Don calls Betty and tells her he will not fight her, and he wishes her the best.
 She tells him he'll always be their children's father.
 The season ends with Betty taking a plane to Reno with baby Gene and Henry.